EBZebra/docs/1.4/source/guide/configreference.md

 ## Soft Input Panel (SIP)
 ### ResizeOnSIP
-Controls window resizing when the soft input panel (on-screen keyboard, or SIP) is displayed.
+**Applies to Android and Windows Mobile only**.
+Controls window resizing when the soft input panel (SIP, or on-screen keyboard) is displayed.
 When enabled, the browser window will resize to accommodate the SIP, when displayed.
-If the SIP has been moved to the top half of the screen, the browser window will reduce in size from the top. **Applies to Android and Windows Mobile**.
-Requires SIP module preload.
-Not compatible with Windows CE.
+If the SIP has been moved to the top half of the screen, the browser window will reduce in size from the top.
+Requires SIP module pre-load.
+Not compatible with Windows CE or the IE rendering engine.
 Not compatible with Finger Scrolling.
 The SIP always appears at the bottom of the screen.

+**Note: On Windows Mobile devices**, screen rotation from portrait to landscape mode can sometimes cause the SIP to be hidden from view, and/or on Windows Mobile/CE to behave abnormally.
+To avoid this issue, Zebra recommends that the AutoRotate parameter for screen orientation be disabled.

 **Possible Values**